-The District is assessing the effects the ongoing pandemic of the novel strain of coronavirus and the disease it causes (known as the COVID 19 pandemic) will have on the District and its business and operations.
+The District is assessing the effects of the ongoing pandemic (known as the COVID 19 pandemic) caused by a novel strain of coronavirus and the disease it causes on the District and its business and operations.

-Current and potential economic and fiscal impacts to the District related to the COVID 19 pandemic include, but are not limited to, a slowdown in development activity in the District's service areas and decline in the collection of capacity fees; reduced operating revenues due to a reduction in the demand for water and wastewater services and/or increases in delinquencies or non-payment of utility bills; increased operating costs to support modified working arrangements and other COVID 19 related activities; reductions in property tax receipts of the District as a result of declines in assessed valuations in the District's service area or increases in property tax delinquencies or non-payment; and/or reductions in investment income or increases in required pension and other post-employment benefit plan contributions as a result of ongoing volatility in the financial markets or a sustained decline in the value of plan assets.
+Current and potential economic and fiscal impacts to the District related to the COVID 19 pandemic include, but are not limited to, a slowdown in development activity in the District's service areas and decline in the collection of capacity fees; reduced operating revenues due to lower-water sales and associated reductions in wastewater service revenue and/or increases in delinquencies or non-payment of utility bills; increased operating costs to support modified working arrangements and other COVID 19 related activities; reductions in property tax receipts of the District as a result of declines in assessed valuations in the District's service area or increases in property tax delinquencies or non-payment; and/or reductions in investment income or increases in required pension and other post-employment benefit plan contributions as a result of ongoing volatility in the financial markets or a sustained decline in the value of plan assets.

 The degree of impact to the District's finances and operations is difficult to predict due to the evolving nature of the COVID 19 pandemic.
-The ultimate duration and severity of the pandemic, the ramifications of future actions that may be taken or required by governmental authorities to contain and respond to the pandemic, and the severity of the expected economic recession and extent to which the recovery may be prolonged, are not yet known.
+The ultimate duration and severity of the pandemic, the ramifications of future actions that may be taken or required by governmental authorities to contain and respond to the pandemic, and the severity of an associated economic recession and extent to which a recovery may be prolonged, are not yet known.
 In light of the uncertainties surrounding the COVID 19 pandemic and its impacts, management is unable to reasonably quantify the effect on future finances of the District at this time.